What Is the Outlook for This ACL Injury?

 Question by celtic girl: What is the outlook for this ACL injury?

 Last weekend, a good friend of mine injured her ACL in a soccer game.
 The ambulance had to come and get her, she had X-rays, a brace, crutches, everything.
 She hasn’t had an MRI yet, but a doctor checked her out and ran some tests and told her that she tore it.
-They aren’t sure how bad, but my coach (who has experience, seeing as he has torn his ACL in both knees) and a team sports medicine professional both believe, because of the mechanics of the injury and what she said, that it isn’t a complete knee blowout.
+They aren’t sure how bad, but my coach (who has experience, seeing as he has torn his ACL in both knees) and a team professional both believe, because of the mechanics of the injury and what she said, that it isn’t a complete knee blowout.
 Maybe a minor or partial tear.

 Already, she is walking without crutches, and it’s been only a week (she hurt it saturday).
 She can fully extend and straighten her leg when she is sitting on the ground, and bend it to about 45 degrees before it starts it hurt.
 In two weeks, she will be getting a cadaver graft surgery, and will start rehab immediately after.